 The City’s budget is guided by financial policies that plan for unforeseen financial circumstances that cannot be factored into revenue and expenditure projections.
 The City Charter charges the Controller’s Office with proposing to the Mayor and Board of Supervisors financial policies addressing reserves, use of volatile revenues, debt, and financial measures in the case of disaster recovery, and requires the City to adopt budgets consistent with these policies once approved.

-- View San Francisco's Comprehensive Annual Financial Reports (CAFR).
+- View San Francisco's Annual Comprehensive Financial Reports (ACFR).

 - View San Francisco's Budget Status Reports and Budget Information.

 Please click first on the chart above and then click the “Download” button in the bottom right corner of the visualization to view and download the data displayed in the chart.